-- a) The developer must safeguard the water courses. - b) In accordance with the requirements of Section 263 Public Health Act 1936 and Section 23(1) Land Drainage Act 1991 the developer shall submit the details of his proposals to culvert the water courses to Gwynedd Council for approval. - c) The developer shall be responsible for the cost of the work of safeguarding the water courses.
+- a) The developer must safeguard the water courses. - b) In accordance with the requirements of Section 263 Public Health Act 1936 and Section 23(1) Land c) The developer shall be responsible for the cost of the work of safeguarding the water courses.

-PLANNING COMMITTEE DATE: 11/01/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON
+PLANNING COMMITTEE DATE: 01.02.2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT MANAGER CAERNARFON